 Swallowing excessive amounts of air can cause excessive amounts of gas.
 This often happens when dogs bolt or eat their food too quickly.
 Remember: what goes in must come out.
 If your dog doesn't burp out the swallowed air, it will come out the other end.
 You may be able to distinguish this from other gas since flatulence from swallowed air doesn't usually have a strong odor.

 The normal process of digestion produces gasses in the intestinal tract.
-Foul-smelling gas is often caused by bacteria in the colon that aids in the digestion of foods that were not completely digested in the stomach and small intestine.
-This is common with dietary indiscretions (like getting into the trash or eating something found outdoors).
-Some specific foods, like peas, beans, milk and milk products, and high-fat and spicy foods, can all cause flatulence in dogs.
+Foul-smelling gas is often produced by bacteria in the colon that break down foods that were not completely digested in the stomach and small intestine.
+This may be seen with dietary indiscretions (like getting into the trash or eating something found outdoors).
+Some specific foods, like peas, beans, milk and milk products, and diets that are very high in meat can all cause flatulence in dogs.

 Infections, diseases, and disorders of the GI tract can cause excess gas production and flatulence in dogs.
-Some of these conditions are inflammatory bowel disease (IBD), irritable bowel syndrome (IBS), intestinal parasites, tumors, or exocrine pancreatic insufficiency (EPI).
+Some of these conditions are inflammatory bowel disease (IBD), irritable bowel syndrome (IBS), intestinal parasites, tumors, food allergies or intolerances, pancreatitis, and exocrine pancreatic insufficiency (EPI).

 Treatment of flatulence often involves dietary changes.
-General recommendations to help your dog may include an easily digestible low-fiber, low-fat diet.
+General recommendations to help your dog may include an easily digestible, low-fiber food that doesn't contain too much meat.
 Special diets and meds may also be prescribed, depending on your vet's diagnosis.

 How to Prevent Flatulence

 Passing gas can never be completely eliminated.
 It's a part of life.
 If your dog appears to be in overall good health and is current on its vet exams, there are a few changes you can make to try to reduce the flatulence: